talhavawda/student-lab-sectioning/README.md

 #### Execution
 First download the ifs-solver project.
 This can be done by downloading a ZIP folder of this repository and extracting the ifs-solver project.

-To run the projec: In Command Prompt, change your current directory to the directory (on your local machine) of the Main.py script in the ifs-solver project and run Main.py using the following command: 'python Main.py'
+To run the project: In Command Prompt, change your current directory to the directory (on your local machine) of the Main.py script in the ifs-solver project (ifs-solver/src/main/python/) and run Main.py using the following command: 'python Main.py'